santaclarauniversity/santaclarauniversity.github.io/src/docs/01-what's-new.md

 - **Pull Quote**
   - New Variant: Compact
     - Addressed the issue of reliance on a "profile" photo of the speaker.
 Now we have a new version that is just a large quoted text.
-  - Spacing and typography changes that help Pull Quote respond better to medium-sized devices, not blow up to huge sizes on desktop devices, and generally weigh better visually
+  - Spacing and typography changes that help Pull Quote respond better to medium-sized devices, not blow up to huge sizes on desktop devices, and generally weigh better visually.
 - **Sidebar**
   - On mobile, the sidebar menu is contained inside a dropdown made out of the top-level nav item.
 You can't actually click a link to go to that top-level section.
 We amended this by adding a link to the top-level item inside the menu, visible on mobile only.
 It's separated by a horizontal rule from the subsection links.